blakeelias/tau2-bench/WRITEUP.md

 ### New Test Cases or Scenarios

 The existing airline benchmark does not distinguish between a policy violation versus a user simply getting a suboptimal outcome (i.e. not their preferred one).
 We extend the benchmark by allowing users to be flexible and accept multiple possible outcomes, where several possible outcomes can be graded as a 'pass' outcome, but where each outcome has a different reward amount.
 Whereas other failures like policy violations, or not getting into the acceptable set at all, count as failures.
 This incentivizes the agent not just to find any outcome which the user will agree to, but to be more proactive at finding the best outcome and truly delight the user, e.g. via strategies like offering the user multiple plausible options and asking which one they find best.
+It is worth noting that any move to a scalar reward like this prevents measuring `pass@k` or `pass^k` metrics in the same way.
+Instead, the reliability could perhaps be converted to the arithmetic mean (or geometric mean) of the rewards over each trial.

 As an example of such a relaxation, we show a relaxation of Task 8.
 The task originally had the following structure: